There are many kinds of succulents you can grow:

 Certainly the snowy cotton ball cactus Pilocereus lanatus (Espostoa lanata) belongs in every cacti collection.

 For cacti flowers the Mammillarias and Rebutia minuscula are good choices.

 Echeveria setosa with its glistening leaves is justly popular with growers while Crown of Thorns has long been a reliable house plant.

 Crassulas, on the whole, are easily grown from seeds or cuttings and usually flower freely.
 While the flowers of Haworthia rudula are of little consequence, it is an attractive plant and gets along with less light than other succulents.

-A Sedum rubrotinctum (jelly bean plant) with its leaves turning red in direct sunlight, will round out an initial succulent collection.
+A Sedum rubrotinctum (jelly bean plant) with its leaves turning red in direct sun, will round out an initial succulent collection.

-You will find that many succulents are appropriate for hanging baskets, strawberry jars and indoor flower boxes.
+You will find that many succulents are appropriate for hanging baskets, strawberry jars and indoor plant and flower boxes.